Shinya-GitHub-Center/dokaka-site-version-2024/README.md

 5. `git checkout main`
 6. `git merge <Dev_Branch_Name>`
 7. at main branch : `pnpm wgup`

-## Git Repos
-- Here, set to private repository, not connected to the web hosting server.
-- Used only for a code sharing between my own local machines, located at any home places.

 ## Web Hosting Server
 - Cloudflare pages (Project name : yourprjname)